tenancy/docs/docs/tenancy/1.x/database-sqlite.md

 This package will allow you to use the `hooks-database` for SQLite Database instances.

-> CAUTION: This will only provide **local** dataabases, which are not remote accessibly.
+> CAUTION: This will only provide **local** databases, which are not remote accessibly.

 > CAUTION: This database driver might require additional steps for configuration.
 It is based on a filesystem, and not a real database like most Database Drivers.